Solar Incentives Data

 Customer Collaboration means better data for all

 We source our incentive data directly from documentation published by the utility or local government.
 We also use this as a source to inform the status of a specific solar incentive.
-At the same time, you, our solar customers, are utilizing these incentives and have the most up-to-date first hand knowledge of when they are used up or set to expired.
+At the same time, you, our solar customers, are utilizing these incentives and have the most up-to-date first hand knowledge of when they are used up or set to expire.
 We make sure to update our database as this information flows back to us from the field.
-If you run across any errors, ommissions or changes in status and eligibility please email us at email@example.com and we will make the necessary changes.
+If you run across any errors, ommissions or changes in status and eligibility please email us at firstname.lastname@example.org and we will make the necessary changes.

 Integrating the Solar Incentive API